rust-lang/team/README.md

 # Rust teams structure

 This repository contains the structure of the Rust teams.
-It's automatically synchronized with the following services:

-* Team mailing lists (through Mailgun)

 If you need to add or remove a person from a team send a PR to this repository, and after it's merged their account will be added/removed from all the